FarronF/limerick-council-meetings/meetings/2017/05/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West -12th April 2017.md

 simple bypass in the style of Castleisland was required.

-The Motion was seconded by Councillor Collins.---
+The Motion was seconded by Councillor Collins.
+---
 8

 **16.**